-I think the Big Bend area of southern Texas is an undiscovered jewel in our National Park system.
+I think the Big Bend area of West Texas is an undiscovered jewel in our National Park system.
 My first visit was in 1990 and I loved it then and loved it even more on my recent trip this past September which was a perfect time to explore the park.
 The weather was not super hot (low 80’s during the day) and it was not at all crowded since the busy season had not yet started.
-I am sharing my 25 favorite Big Bend experiences to inspire your next trip to one of the least crowded National Parks in the lower 48 states.
+So, for those trying to figure out what to do in West Texas country, I am sharing my 25 favorite things to do in Big Bend to inspire your next trip itinerary to one of the least crowded National Parks in the lower 48 states.

 I like to find interesting and funky accommodations when I travel.
 That’s not saying that I don’t stay at chain hotels when I just need a quick night’s sleep as I move from one location to another.
 But when I want to experience the real personality of a destination, then I prefer to stay in a unique local establishment.
 Eve’s Garden B&B in Marathon, TX was one of the most unique, colorful and tasty stays I have ever had.

 The little old grandma standing in line ahead of me was clutching tightly to her large stack of quilts.
 Her adult grand daughter was carefully unfolding each one so that it could receive its random number tag for judging in the Marathon Quilt Show.
 Every once in a while, grandma would correct her grand daughter on which part of the quilt was up.
 It was clear that grandma was unabashedly proud of all her hard work and was eager to show it off.